dominiquegarmier/bachelor-thesis/README.md

 # Classification of Clustering Functors and Uniqueness

-This repository contains the LaTeX source code for my bachelor thesis at ETH Zürich supervised by [Dr. Sara Kalisnik Hintz](https://people.math.ethz.ch/~skalisnik/)
+This repository contains the LaTeX source code for my bachelor thesis at ETH Zürich supervised by [Dr. Sara Kalisnik Hintz](https://people.math.ethz.ch/~skalisnik/).

-# PDF Download
 You can download the pdf [here](https://github.com/dominiquegarmier/bachelor-thesis/releases/download/v1.0.0/main.pdf).